Induced Lactation and Re-lactation

 This is when a woman who has stopped breastfeeding, starts to stimulate milk production to resume breastfeeding again.

 What is partial re-lactation?

 This is when a mother who is breastfeeding an older child, wants to increase her milk supply to breastfeed an adopted baby.

 - The baby may not be tolerating formula very well.

 The baby is getting sick too often or developing allergies.

-- The mother was told or assumed that she had a low supply, when she in-fact didn’t.
-She then might have started to feed baby supplements and in turn lowered her milk supply, which lead to her stopping altogether.
-She might later decide that she wants to relactate and try again.
+- The mother was told or assumed that she had a low supply when she, in fact, didn’t.
+She then might have started to feed baby supplements and in turn lowered her milk supply, which leads to her stopping altogether.
+She might later decide that she wants to re-lactate and try again.

 Possible Reasons for Induced Lactation

 To ensure that the adopted baby does not fall ill.